Plumbing Rough-In Guide: Process, Costs & Inspection Requirements

 • Non-compliant pipe materials that insurance companies or future buyers flag during home sales

 Licensed plumbers understand current IPC and UPC code requirements, coordinate with framing and HVAC trades to avoid conflicts, and carry the liability insurance necessary if something goes wrong.
-For new construction especially, the rough-in sets the foundation for every fixture and appliance in the home — errors here compound throughout the entire build.
+If you'd like a look at how the trades work together, see our guide on plumbing and HVAC coordination.
+Before hiring, you may also want to review the plumbing permits process to make sure your project is properly documented.

 Find Trusted & Licensed Plumbers in Ohio